Hutt Valley Line: 21st century

 In June 2013, the Hutt Valley line was cut on the evening of 20 June between Ngauranga and Petone by scouring beneath the line in several places during the storm of 20–21 June.
 Hutt Valley and Wairarapa lines services between Petone and Wellington were replaced by buses.
 KiwiRail had to rail in more than 1400 cubic metres of fill.

 Service was restored on the morning of 27 June.

 Kaiwharawhara railway station was closed suddenly in June 2013 as it was discovered how badly corroded the overbridge was.
 In November 2013, the Greater Wellington Regional Council (GWRC) voted to close it permanently as on health and safety grounds, it was too expensive and nearly impossible to upgrade the station to provide step free access via ramps for disabled passengers.

 Work on double-tracking the Trentham to Upper Hutt section started in November 2019.
 Initially projected to take eighteen months and to cost $300 million, the upgrading was completed (after two years) with the first trains running on 14 November 2021.
 Work carried out included upgrades to the Trentham and Wallaceville stations (to which the GWRC contributed $3 million), and to the Upper Hutt station.
 The section from Upper Hutt south to Trentham was equipped for bi-directional signalling so that trains can run on either track in either direction, with provision to later extend the bi-directional signalling to Heretaunga.
 The upgrades are expected to improve the operation of both suburban passenger trains to Upper Hutt and of the Wairarapa Connection, with a longer loop at Upper Hutt to hold Wairarapa log trains.
 On 15 November 2021, the second track between Trentham and Upper Hutt came into service.

 In 2023 work started on the Te Ara Tupua section between Petone and Ngāūranga which will provide a wide cycleway and pedestrian path as well as more protection for the road and rail links.
 Concern has been raised about the death of five kororā (little blue penguins) which came ashore to nest.
 The project includes a bridge over the southern end of the line.

 In 2024, the Hutt City Council found that the 1928 Cuba Street road overbridge over the Hutt Line was earthquake prone as it was only 19% of the Ultimate Limit State (ULS).
 It was to be fixed at an estimated cost of $2.1 million.
 The line carries 570,000 commuters and 370.000 tonnes of freight annually.

+In April 2026 thefts of copper cable delayed more than fifty services and led to the cancelling of six services on the line.
+Similar thefts also occurred this year on the Kapiti Line.